-- Bangladesh, China, Hong Kong, India, Indonesia, Malaysia, Philippines, Singapore, Sri Lanka, Taiwan, Thailand, and Vietnam - Parts: Three (3) Years Labor: One (1) Year - Japan Parts: One (1) Year Labor: One (1) Year - All other countries not listed Parts: Three (3) Years Labor: Three (3) Years - Contact your place of purchase for warranty service information.
-Some IBM Machines are eligible for on-site warranty service depending on the country where service is performed.
+- Bangladesh, China, Hong Kong, India, Indonesia, Malaysia, Philippines, Singapore, Sri Lanka, Taiwan, Thailand, and Vietnam - Parts: Three (3) Years Labor: One (1) Year - Japan Parts: One (1) Year Labor: One (1) Year - All other countries not listed Parts: Three (3) Years Labor: Three (3) Years - IBM will provide warranty service without charge for: - 1. parts and labor during the first year of the warranty period - parts only, on an exchange basis, in the second and third years of the warranty period.IBM will charge you for any labor it provides in performance of the repair or replacement.